-Get an early head start – prepare from high school for fashion studies
+1. Get an early head start – prepare from high school for Fashion studies

-It's always good to be prepared ahead of time to meet university admission requirements for a Fashion Bachelor's degree.
-That’s why doing some related-courses in high school can help you.
+It’s always good to be prepared ahead of time to meet the university admission requirements for a Fashion Bachelor’s degree.
+That’s why doing some related courses in high school can help you.
 Here are some key steps you can take:

-- Take home economics classes to learn how to sew fast
+- Take home economics classes and learn how to sew fast

 - Draw and paint on your own to exercise your eye for colour and patterns